 A new study from the Netherlands finds that children raised by lesbian or gay parents do better at school than children raised by heterosexual parents.

 Previous studies of academic outcomes for children raised by gay parents have mostly relied on small sample sizes.
 But this new study, published last week in the journal American Sociological Review, includes data on 2,971 children with same-sex parents (2,786 lesbian couples and 185 gay male couples), and about 1.2 million children with different-sex (i.e. heterosexual) parents.

 Advantage of gay parents continues into high school

 The study included data on all children born and raised in the Netherlands between 1998 and 2007.
 Their educational performance was tracked until 2019.

-The results show that children raised by same-sex parents from birth significantly outperformed children with different-sex parents on an important standardized test.
+The results show that kids raised by gay parents from birth significantly outperformed children with different-sex parents on an important standardized test.
 The test in question is the “CITO test,” which covers reading and comprehension skills, math, and more.
 It is considered a high-stakes test, as it partly determines which type of high school the child will attend.

-The scores of children raised by same-sex parents were 0.14 standard deviations higher than children raised by a mother and father.
+The scores of kids growing up with gay parents were 0.14 standard deviations higher than those of children raised by a mother and father.